nikki-experiments/dev-setup/README.md

 ## LESS

 [LESS](http://lesscss.org/) is a CSS preprocessor that makes it easier to organize and reuse CSS code.
-I use it because it is what I'm most familiar with but [SASS](http://sass-lang.com/) is also very popular.
-I'd like to try that soon.
+I use it because it is what I'm most familiar with but [SASS](http://sass-lang.com/) is also very popular among Ruby developers.
+I think I'll be moving into CSS Modules for React soon which will make LESS and SASS obsolete.

 ## Project Folders